 It covers more than 300 square km in and around Dana village and Wadi Dana.

 The native inhabitants are the Al Atata tribe that have been living there for more than 6000 years – but nowadays, there are also a few guest houses that host visitors from all around the world.

 Dana is a top tourist spot, especially for hikers (and sunset lovers) and people who are looking for off-the-beaten-path places in Jordan.

 I, very spontaneously, booked my accommodations and planned to go on a short hike the next day.
 I am not going to lie – I hated my hike.
 But I normally only hike in Switzerland (or Central Europe) where I am hiking as I chase lakes.

 Here there was no lakes to chase and I was exhausted from my Wadi Mujib trip the day before.
-However, it is a must-see place and I recommend staying here overnight and enjoying one of the many hiking trails.
+I recommend staying here overnight and enjoying one of the many hiking trails.

 Tip: Normally, the guesthouses offer guided hiking tours (guided tours surely make sense here) and you can book them on the spot once you arrive.